tlwilliams895/gis-devops/src/walkthroughs/elasticsearch/index.rst

 .. note::

    In the case of these cURL requests we are passing the pretty option, and setting it as true.
 This makes our queries a little easier to read.
-This option can be passed to any elasticsearch query, and the results will come back nicer. `Learn more about Elasticsearch 6.5 options <https://www.elastic.co/guide/en/elasticsearch/reference/6.5/common-options.html>`_
+This option can be passed to any Elasticsearch query, and the results will come back nicer. `Learn more about Elasticsearch 6.5 options <https://www.elastic.co/guide/en/elasticsearch/reference/6.5/common-options.html>`_

 Update
 ------